How to fix Red eye from your iPhone photos iOS 26

 Fix Red Eye on iPhone

-3. Tap on the Edit button located at the top-right corner, as shown in the given pictures.
+1. Tap on more button located at the bottom of the screen-right corner, as shown in the given pictures.

 Note: If you have a picture with a large number of persons or animals and you would like to remove red eyes, please follow step 5 until all red eyes are removed.